 Standard Claim Form (PDF) – This form is to be used by former members of Sawnee EMC to request consideration for previous unclaimed or otherwise abandoned patronage capital.

-Estates of Deceased Member Application Form (PDF) – This petition is to be used by the executor (or administrator) of an estate of a deceased member of Sawnee EMC to request a distribution of that member’s patronage capital, on a discounted basis.
+Estates of Deceased Member Application Form (PDF) – This petition is to be used by the person requesting the distribution of patronage capital of a deceased Sawnee EMC member, on a discounted basis.

 SEMC Bylaws (PDF) – The current Bylaws of the Corporation can be found here.